ai4eu/common-dataservice/README.md

 ## Developers

-Eclipse and Spring Tool Suite IDE users should install the plugin "m2e-apt" from the Eclipe Marketplace.
+Eclipse and Spring Tool Suite IDE users should install the plugin "m2e-apt" from the Eclipe Marketplace, then add folder "target/generated-sources/annotations" to the build path in *both* the client and server projects.

 ## License

-Copyright (C) 2017 AT&T Intellectual Property & Tech Mahindra.
+Copyright (C) 2017--2019 AT&T Intellectual Property & Tech Mahindra.
 All rights reserved.
 Acumos is distributed by AT&T and Tech Mahindra under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at